PetoAdam/ParallelMind/README.md

 This runs unit tests for matrix ops, layers, nodes, and the NPY reader.

 ## Continuous Integration
-- GitHub Actions builds the Docker image (lean variant) and caches MNIST datasets.
+- CI compiles inside the official `nvidia/cuda:12.2.2-devel-ubuntu20.04` container (no custom image export), which avoids disk pressure.
-- CI installs CPU-only `torch`, `torchvision`, and `numpy` at runtime to generate `.npy` files.
+- MNIST downloads and dataset-dependent tests are skipped in CI to keep runs fast and small.
-- The workflow builds the project and runs only fast tests (currently `test_npy_reader`).
+- GPU-dependent tests and the MNIST training example are not executed on GitHub-hosted runners (no GPU).
+They’re intended to be run locally or on a self-hosted GPU runner.
-- The MNIST training example is intentionally not run in CI to keep builds fast and reliable.
+- The build step still validates that the project compiles cleanly.

 ## Project layout
 ```